ThioJoe/youtube-dl-easy/README.md

 ## REQUIREMENTS:

 - This is NOT  standalone script.
 It requires the youtube-dl program, which should be put in the same directory as this script.
 Download YouTube-dl here: https://yt-dl.org/
+- Alternatively, you can use this script with a fork of youtube-dl called "yt-dlp", which has more features and may work better.
+It is found here: https://github.com/yt-dlp/yt-dlp
 - Some download methods will require ffmpeg to be installed: https://ffmpeg.org/

 ## Screenshot Preview